jacobtread/jacobtread.com/src/content/blog/pocket-relay-http.md

 ### Telemetry

-This server recieves informational messages from the **Mass Effect 3** game client.
+This server receives informational messages from the **Mass Effect 3** game client.
 This includes messages for information like when players get kills and the details of each kill.
 An example of the decoded contents for one of these messages looks like the following:

 ```js
 00000055/-;00000029/GAME/MULT/KILL/inst=Jacob&dead=SFXPawn_Cannibal2